-The most important thing to do after being arrested for a drug crime is to hire a lawyer to defend you.
+The most important thing to do after being arrested for a drug crime is to hire a experienced and proven Boston criminal lawyer to defend you.
 Without the counsel and representation of a drug crime attorney, you may be convicted for a drug crime you didn't commit, or you may face a harsher sentence than you deserve.
-At Keegan & Novick, we serve to fight injustice and defend each client with our full effort and resources.
-Both of our main attorneys are former police officers and one has experience as a police prosecutor, giving us valuable insight into the opponent's thoughts and actions.
+At Keegan Law, we serve to fight injustice and defend each client with our full effort and resources.
+Both of our criminal defense attorneys are former police officers and one has experience as a police prosecutor, giving us valuable insight into the opponent's thoughts and actions.
 Contact our firm today if you need a skilled and aggressive Boston drug crime lawyer.

 Have you been arrested for Operating under the Influence (OUI) or Driving Under the Influence (DUI) charges?
 According to Massachusetts §90.24(1)(a)(1)(2011), anyone who is found to be under the influence of alcohol or drugs while on a public roadway, could be convicted of DUI.

 The legal limit for drinking and driving in every U.S. state is 0.08%.
 Also known as blood alcohol concentration or blood alcohol level, the blood alcohol content (BAC) is measured by chemical testing.